 When it is waiting, it is either blocked or is stuck in a queue column awaiting someone to put it in an active state.
 A typical flow efficiency chart will calculate the ratio of the total amount of active time that a card spends being worked on to the total amount of cycle time that it took to get it done.

 The chart will automatically gather data from every card that passed through your Kanban board during a time frame of your choice, accumulate the overall flow efficiency for the period and visualize the results.

 In order to focus on certain periods of your team’s work, you just need to select any time frame in the past.
 The main benefit of using a digital tool is that you can include and exclude additional factors such as blocked time of cards and do the same with different stages of your workflow in order to experiment and find ways to improve your performance in specific areas.
 In addition, the chart makes it a lot easier to present flow efficiency data to stakeholders.

 The Flow Efficiency Chart can prove to be very useful when you:

 - Want to calculate and visualize the efficiency of your workflow

 - Calculate how much a given bottleneck is dragging down your productivity

 - Calculate how long your tasks are spending actively being worked on vs waiting for someone to take action

 Measuring flow efficiency is a mandatory condition if you want to see whether you need to put serious effort into improving or are just a few little adjustments away from reaching process perfection.Once you know how far along the path your team is, you should focus on decreasing the wait time of your process as much as possible before looking for a way to increase the active time that your team spends working on their tasks.
-Experiment with different limits to the work in progress of your team and monitor how their efficiency changes.
+Experiment with different limits to the work in progress of your team and monitor how their efficiency changes and how the normal distribution of work changes.
 Be sure to adjust the stages of your workflow so that you can ensure the smooth movement of cards and attend to bottlenecks to keep them alleviated.